Looking for a knitted increase that’s nearly invisible? Try the Left and Right Lifted Increases! This photo and video tutorial will show you how.

 Knit according to your pattern until you have reached the stitch in which you are instructed to work an increase.

 Knit the stitch as normal.
-With the left needle tip, reach down and pick up the left leg of the stitch 2 rows below the next stitch on your left needle.
+With the left needle tip, reach down and pick up the left leg of the stitch 2 rows below the stitch on your right needle.
 (This strand is marked in photo #1 with a red line.)

 Lift that stitch up with the left needle (see photo #2).